 At Trent University, we all have a responsibility to participate in a Culture of Consent.
-That means respecting people's boundaries, asking for consent, and standing up against sexual violence.
+That means respecting people's boundaries, communicating about consent, not coercing or pressuring people to do what they don't want to do, and standing up against sexual violence.

 So what is consent when it comes to sexual activity?

 Consent is an essential part of sex.
 We’re talking all kinds of sex: sex with your hands, sex with your mouth, sex with toys, plus all those acts that may lead to sex like cuddling, sexting or making out.
 Consent is a must for all of this hot stuff.
 Everyone has to get ‘the okay’ before getting busy in any way.

 Consent means getting the ‘good to go’ from everyone involved, whether it’s two people or a group of people, everyone must consent.
 Consent is active, so if you change your mind at any point, you can stop giving consent or withdraw consent at any time.
 When consent is revoked, there is no longer consent and all sexual activity must stop.
 Everyone has the right to decide if they’re just not feeling it anymore.

 So you get ‘the okay’ to touch them here, but that doesn’t necessarily mean you have the okay to touch them there.
 We should ask and ask again, especially when trying new things.
 Checking in to make sure your sexual partner is enjoying themselves not only keeps everyone comfortable but it’s incredibly sexy!
 It means your sexual partner knows you respect them and it lets you know that things are going well.